*This post may contain affiliate links for which I earn commissions.*

 Embellishments can enhance your page as interesting decorative pieces.
 If you want to add dimension, glitz or texture to your page, try adding on an embellishment or two.

-Try not to go overboard with embellishments and let it overshadow your story.
+Try not to go overboard with embellishments though and don’t let them overshadow your story.
 Embellishments are the extra bits to your scrapbook page.
 It’s optional.

 9) Protecting and Housing Your Layouts

-After you’ve completed your page, it’s ready to go into the scrapbook album you’ve chosen so your page is protected from getting torn, dusty or damaged.
+After you’ve completed your page, it’s ready to go into one of the page protectors inside the scrapbook album you’ve chosen so your page is protected from getting torn, dusty or damaged.

 Continue to create more pages to go into your scrapbook!